nRF24/RF24/docs/pico_sdk.md

 Output) feature, please submit an issue or pull request to the [RF24 repository](http://github.com/nRF24/RF24).

-@warning Before deciding what pins to use for the SPI bus, review the [GPIO pins' "Function Select Table" in the Pico SDK documentation](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#details).
+@note Before deciding what pins to use for the SPI bus, review the [GPIO pins' "Function Select Table" in the Pico SDK documentation](https://raspberrypi.github.io/pico-sdk-doxygen/group__hardware__gpio.html#details).
 There are essentially 2 SPI buses with multiple pin options for each.